knpuniversity/stripe/knpu/ep2-subscriptions/coupon-code-form.md

 To create the new endpoint, open `OrderController`.
 Near the bottom add a new public function `addCouponAction` with `@Route("/checkout/coupon")`.
 Name it `order_add_coupon`.
-Also, to be extra-hipster, add `@Method("POST")` to guarantee that you can only POST to this.
+And to be extra-hipster, add `@Method("POST")` to guarantee that you can only POST to this.

 Cool!
 Copy the route name, then find the coupon form in the checkout template.
 Update the form's `action`: add `path()` and then paste the route name.

 Next, we'll read the submitted code and check with Stripe to make sure it's real, and not just someone trying to guess clever coupon codes.
-We've all tried that before.
+Come on, we've all tried it before.